 The New Nordic kitchen in Copenhagen is characterised by its uniquely Nordic identity among the world’s greatest cuisines and by its commitment to organic, sustainable and local products.
-Try out the most unique locations to have dinner in Copenhagen, go for one of the hip and buzzing restaurants in Jægersborggade, or opt for one of the best new Nordic restaurants in town.
-Travelling with a group?
-Here are our favourite group dining restaurants.
+Try out the these waterfront restaurants in Copenhagen, go for one of the hip and buzzing restaurants in Jægersborggade, or opt for one of the best new Nordic restaurants in town.

 NIGHT OUT - THE MOST VIBRANT NIGHTLIFE IN SCANDINAVIA